intel/intel-extension-for-transformers/docs/weightonlyquant.md

 |     Intel CPU        |  &#10004;  |  &#10004;  |  &#10004;  |  &#10004;  |  &#10004;  |
 |     Intel GPU        |  &#10004;  |  stay tuned  |  stay tuned  |  stay tuned  |  stay tuned  |

 **RTN**[[1\]](https://github.com/intel/intel-extension-for-transformers/blob/548c13ed2e19cde91729530ca26c3b875c1b3d10/docs/weightonlyquant.md#1)(&#9733;&#9733;&#9733;):   Rounding to Nearest (RTN) is an intuitively simple method that rounds values to the nearest integer.
 It boasts simplicity, requiring no additional datasets, and offers fast quantization.
-Besides, it could be applied in other datatype like NF4(non-uniform).
-Typically, it performs well on configurations such as W4G32 or W8, but badly on lower precision.
+Besides, it could be easily applied in other datatype like NF4(non-uniform).
+Typically, it performs well on configurations such as W4G32 or W8, but worse than adavanced algorithms at lower precision level.

-**Teq**[[2\]](https://github.com/intel/intel-extension-for-transformers/blob/548c13ed2e19cde91729530ca26c3b875c1b3d10/docs/weightonlyquant.md#4)(&#9733;&#9733;&#9733;): To our knowledge, it is the first trainable equivalent ransformation method (summited for peer review in 202306)  to tune the equivalent transformation.
-However,  it requires more memory than other methods as model-wise loss is used and just like AWQ, the equivalent transformation imposes certain requirements on model architecture.
+**Teq**[[2\]](https://github.com/intel/intel-extension-for-transformers/blob/548c13ed2e19cde91729530ca26c3b875c1b3d10/docs/weightonlyquant.md#4)(&#9733;&#9733;&#9733;): To our knowledge, it is the first trainable equivalent ransformation method (summited for peer review in 202306).
+However,  it requires more memory than other methods as model-wise loss is used and the equivalent transformation imposes certain requirements on model architecture.

-**GPTQ**[[2\]](https://github.com/intel/intel-extension-for-transformers/blob/548c13ed2e19cde91729530ca26c3b875c1b3d10/docs/weightonlyquant.md#2)(&#9733;&#9733;&#9733;&#9733;): GPTQ is a widely adopted method based on the Optimal Brain Surgeon technique.
-It quantizes weight block by block and fine-tunes the remaining unquantized weights to mitigate quantization errors.
+**GPTQ**[[2\]](https://github.com/intel/intel-extension-for-transformers/blob/548c13ed2e19cde91729530ca26c3b875c1b3d10/docs/weightonlyquant.md#2)(&#9733;&#9733;&#9733;&#9733;): GPTQ is a widely adopted method based on the Optimal Brain Surgeon.
+It quantizes weight block by block and fine-tunes the remaining unquantized ones to mitigate quantization errors.
 Occasionally, Non-positive semidefinite matrices may occur, necessitating adjustments to hyperparameters.